simarbhatt/Portfolio_Projects/Bellabeat_CaseStudy/README.md

 ![weekday_calories](https://user-images.githubusercontent.com/115209534/226634567-70223b3c-29ad-497c-af0c-498e85356b5d.jpg)

-1. Overall there was not much variation in average calories burned between the days.
+1. Overall, there was not much variation in average calories burned between the days.
 This made sense because people burn the same amount of base calories every day.
 2. However, **most calories were burned on Tuesday followed by Saturday**.
-This could be because users spent time in intenstive activities on these days and were in generally more active.
+This could be because users spent time in intensive activities on these days and were in generally more active.
 This disproved the initial hypothesis #3.
 3. Least calories were burned on Thursday and Sunday respectively.
-4. Similar to calories pattern, highest average daily steps were achieved on Tuesday, very closly followed by Saturday.
+4. Similar to calories pattern, highest average daily steps were achieved on Tuesday, very closely followed by Saturday.
 5. Whereas, **Sunday had, by a large margin, the lowest average value of daily steps**.

 ![week_mins](https://user-images.githubusercontent.com/115209534/226636339-c2654963-b836-4540-a2cf-4f7ef440ef59.jpg)

 1. **Users were more active at the start of the week** i.e. PAMinutes and LightlyActiveMinutes values are higher on Monday & Tuesday.
-2. SedengtaryMinutes decresed from Monday to Thursday indicating busy days for the users.
+2. SedengtaryMinutes decreased from Monday to Thursday indicating busy days for the users.
 3. **LightlyActiveMinutes were maximum on Saturday and minimum on Sunday.**
 4. **PAMinutes > 40 on Monday, Tuesday and Saturday **showing that users were most physically active on these days.

 ![week_sleep](https://user-images.githubusercontent.com/115209534/226651322-c9d9806d-0098-4afa-8301-f3fb04ae1053.jpg)

 1. Sleep trends were also consistent with above observations. **Users slept least on Tuesday and Thursday**.
-2. **Sleed duration increased from Friday and maximized on Sunday**, indicating that users got more sleep during the weekend.
+2. **Sleep duration increased from Friday and maximized on Sunday**, indicating that users got more sleep during the weekend.
 3. However, on average, **users did not get the [CDC recommended]**(https://www.cdc.gov/sleep/about_sleep/how_much_sleep.html) **hours of sleep (~7 hours)** on 5 out of 7 weekdays.
 4. Surprisingly, users also slept longer on Wednesday.
-This showed that users recharged mid-week after a rather intensi start of the week.
+This showed that users recharged mid-week after a rather intensive start of the week.
 5. **Total Hours In Bed were significantly higher on Sunday at 8.39 hours**, followed by Wednesday.
 This indicated that on other weekdays, users slept faster after getting in bed than on weekends.
 This could be due to exhaustion on the weekdays.

 ### 8. Hourly Trends of Steps, Calories, Activity Minutes (Intensity).